barfowl/OpenSubdiv/documentation/bfr_overview.rst

 Each Surface has the Parameterization of its face assigned internally as part of its construction, and that is used internally by the Surface in many of its methods.
-The need to deal directly with the explicit details of the Paramaterization class is not generally necessary.  .
+The need to deal directly with the explicit details of the Parameterization class is not generally necessary.  .
 Often it is sufficient to retrieve the Parameterization from a Surface for use in some other context (e.g. passed to Bfr::Tessellation).